-Due to the growing breast cancer disparity, the Affiliate has established that programs/projects that address breast health disparities identified in the Community Profile among underserved groups will be given priority in each funding cycle.
-In order to address breast health disparities, the Affiliate will support only breast health navigation, breast screening and diagnostic services, breast cancer treatment, and breast cancer treatment support programs.
+Due to the growing breast cancer disparity among women in the Chicagoland Area, Komen Chicago will give funding priority to programs and projects that support breast health navigation, breast screening and diagnostic services, breast cancer treatment and treatment support programs.

 The following needs have been identified:

 The Breast Cancer Continuum of Care ensures that all individuals have access to outreach programs that provide breast health facts, as well as navigation services for screenings, effective treatment and treatment support.
 Komen Chicago supports this endeavor by funding an array of breast health and breast cancer services for the medically underserved in the Chicagoland Area, including Cook, DuPage, Kane, Lake and McHenry County.

 The Chicagoland Area Affiliate of Susan G. Komen conducts a Community Profile, also called a community needs assessment, specifically looking at breast health and breast cancer in our five county service area.
 The Community Profile is done every two years and includes demographics, breast health statistics, an assessment of breast health services, and a survey of community beliefs about breast health and access to care.
 The Community Profile helps establish priorities that guide grant distributions and improve educational programs of the Komen Chicagoland Affiliate.
 The Community Profile facilitates a better understanding of breast health services for the five county service area by identifying and prioritizing the areas of most need.